pji/blackjack/README.rst

 To Run
 ------
-If you clone the repository, you can run it.
-Right now, all that it does is show a game between automated players, but if you want to see that, you can.

 To see a game that is only the dealer, run the following from the root of your local copy of the repository::